 - Water (if required)

-To make the Pie Filling, you will need:
+To make the Pear Filling, you will need (scroll down to recipe card for all ingredients):

 - some Fresh Pears